 I learned to tell stories by facing one tough crowd: college freshmen in my 8 a.m.
 English class.
 As audiences go, they’re delightfully candid.
 If they don’t feel engaged, they’ll close their eyes to let you know.
 Eventually, I learned that even the most sleep-deprived college student cannot resist the lure of a story that’s going somewhere…

 What is Storytelling?

-Katie performs at theaters, clubs, coffee shops, book shops, art festivals, and galleries, telling true stories to grown-up audiences.
-Her stories draw on her own experiences as a writing professor, small-town reporter, gay woman, and former(-ish) child.
-In stories from 5 to 30 minutes, Katie uses humor and earnestness to probe her own mishaps for some bit of truth to share.
+I’ve told stories in over 100 shows across 9 states, performing at theaters, clubs, coffee shops, book shops, art festivals, and galleries.
+In stories ranging from 5 to 45 minutes, I try to use humor and earnestness to probe my own misadventures for some bit of truth to share.

-The story of her disastrous first day teaching a college class:
+The story of my disastrous first day teaching a college class:

-A story about terrorizing her little sister, Mindy, via the (otherwise non-violent) board game Clue:
+A story about terrorizing my little sister via the (otherwise non-violent) board game Clue:

 The dark side of anger management:

 The story of my first kiss: